zorael/kameloso/README.md

 This will compile it in the default `debug` build type, which adds some extra code and debugging symbols.
 You can automatically strip these and add some optimisations by building it in `release` mode with `dub build -b release`.
 Refer to the output of `dub build --help` for more build types.

-Unit tests are built into the language, but you need to compile in `unittest` mode for them to run.
+Unit tests are built into the language, but you need to compile the project in `unittest` mode for them to run.

     $ dub build -b unittest